 The external auditors were given unrestricted access to all financial records and related data, including minutes of all meetings of the Board of Directors and committees of the Board.
-The directors believe that all representations made to the independent auditors during their audit are valid and appropriate.
+The directors believe that all representations made to the independent auditors during their audit are valid and appropriate

 The external auditor is responsible for independently auditing and reporting on the Company and Group's financial statements.
-The financial statements have been examined by the Company and Group's external auditor and their unqualified report is presented on pages 46 to 47.
+The financial statements have been examined by the Company and Group's external auditor and their unqualified report is presented on

-The Company and Group Annual Financial Statements on pages 49 to 110 were prepared under the supervision of Mr J A van Niekerk (CA (SA))
+The Company and Group Annual Financial Statements on pages 49 to 110 were prepared under the supervision of Mr J A van Niekerk